aquasecurity/kube-hunter/README.md

 `docker run -it --rm --network host aquasec/kube-hunter`

-_Note for Docker for Mac/Windows:_ Be aware that the "host" for Docker for Mac or Windows is the VM which Docker runs containers within.
+_Note for Docker for Mac/Windows:_ Be aware that the "host" for Docker for Mac or Windows is the VM that Docker runs containers within.
 Therefore specifying `--network host` allows kube-hunter access to the network interfaces of that VM, rather than those of your machine.
-By default kube-hunter runs in interactive mode.
+By default, kube-hunter runs in interactive mode.
 You can also specify the scanning option with the parameters described above e.g.

 `docker run --rm aquasec/kube-hunter --cidr 192.168.0.0/24`